wbnns/learnhowtocode/deep-dives/ruby-on-rails/installing-rails.md

 ## Step 1: Create your first Ruby on Rails web application

 Don't worry if you don't totally understand what you are doing in these next steps.
-You will learn what all of this does later in The Odin Project curriculum.
+You will learn what all of this does later in the curriculum.
 As long as the commands complete successfully, just keep going.
 The main reason we're doing this is to ensure everything is properly installed and configured.

 ### **Step 1.1: Install Rails**